zuixjs/zuix-hackernews/readme.md

 npm run start
 ```

+If you change components' source code, remember to comment the `app.bundle.js`
+file inclusion in the `index.html` file otherwise old components will be loaded from the
+bundle.
+For more information about *bundling* see the ZUIX docs.

 ## About ZUIX

 > ZUIX is a lite JavaScript framework (~11kB) for creating component-based web sites and applications.